3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 # Welcome to 3DPrintDemon DEVILISHLY GOOD Klipper macros!

+>[!NOTE]
-### We suffered a small disruption but the repo has been restored from local backups!
+>We suffered a small disruption but the repo has been restored from local backups!

 ## NOW WITH FULL BTT EDDY SUPPORT!!!